meilisearch/specifications/text/0072-task-resource-lists-pagination.md

 #### `limit`

 - If `limit` is not set, the default value is chosen.
-- If `limit` is sent and it is not between the minimum and maximum values, the default value is chosen.
+- If `limit` is set and it is not between the minimum and maximum values, the default value is chosen.
 - If `limit` is not an integer, the default value is chosen.

 #### `after`